-\begin{remark} The proof of Theorem \ref{th:realstableperiod} also shows that $\ca M_s(\RR) \cong P\Gamma \setminus Y$ if $\ca M_s$ is the moduli stack of either cubic surfaces or binary sextics.
-Notice that this strategy to uniformize the real moduli space is somewhat different than the one in \cite{realACTsurfaces}, \cite{realACTnonarithmetic}, \cite{realACTbinarysextics}, since we first glue together the different components of the real locus of the Shimura variety and only afterwards prove that our moduli space is homeomorphic to the resulting hyperbolic gluing. \end{remark}
+\begin{remark} The proof of Corollary \ref{cor:theorem2} also shows that $\ca M_s(\RR)$ is homeomorphic to a complete hyperbolic orbifold in the cases where $\ca M_s$ is the stack of cubic surfaces or of binary sextics over $\RR$.
+This strategy to uniformize the real moduli space differs from the one used in \cite{realACTnonarithmetic, realACTbinarysextics,realACTsurfaces}, since we first glue the real ball quotients together (by using the general construction of \cite{degaayfortman-nonarithmetic}) and then prove that the real moduli space is homeomorphic to the resulting glued space. \end{remark}